TRIODE, TETRODE, PENTODE AND BEAM POWER TUBES

 In the case of an amplifier, the signal is present on the B+ rail at each individual stage.
 In some cases the signal is in phase with other stages, and in other cases the signal is out of phase with other stages.

-stages.
-Looking at it another way (ie from the B+ line), the B+ rail is
+common to all stages.
+Looking at it another way (ie from the B+ line), the B+

 parallel mixer system - each stage being an input to the mixer.